Can AMCS students walk in the graduation ceremony at their affiliate school?

 No. These recognitions will be awarded through AMCS.
-Similarly, AMCS students should not be included in the running for valedictorian or salutatorian at their affiliate school.
+Similarly, AMCS students should not be included in valedictorian or salutatorian running at their affiliate school.

 Can AMCS students qualify for the UA Scholars program at their affiliate school?

-Do AMCS students have to pay for the college tuition or textbooks?
+Do AMCS students have to pay for college tuition or textbooks?

 It depends.
-These costs are covered by ASD for most General Education Requirements (GERs) during the Fall and Spring semesters.
-A list of approved UAA courses will be provided to students prior to registering for classes.
-Students can meet all ASD graduation requirements and potentially earn an Associates degree through courses on the approved list.
-Based on academic need, additional courses may be petitioned to the AMCS principal.
+ASD covers these costs for most General Education Requirements (GERs) during the Fall and Spring semesters.
+A list of approved UAA courses will be provided to students before registering for classes.
+Students can meet all ASD graduation requirements and potentially earn an Associates Degree or certificate through the approved list courses.
+Based on academic needs, additional courses may be petitioned to the AMCS principal.

 Typically, ASD does not cover online college class costs.
-AMCS students are expected to attend classes in person. *This is contingient on UAA offering in person classes.
+AMCS students are expected to attend classes in person. *This is contingent on UAA offering in-person classes.

-Students call also enroll in summer classes at UAA, but will be financially responsible for tuition, books, and fees.
+Students can also enroll in summer classes at UAA but will be financially responsible for tuition, books, and fees.

 Can AMCS students take evening classes?

 Yes, if they meet the minimum placement requirements.
-Please note, if the evening course uses a textbook different than the one for the daytime course, the student may have to cover the cost of the book.
+Please note, if the evening course uses a textbook different from the one for the daytime course, the student may have to cover the book's cost.

 Is bus transportation provided?

 Yes.
 Students can take their regular bus route to their affiliate high school and catch the bus to the King Tech High School (formerly KCC).
-From KTHS, students can ride a bus to UAA campus.
-The reverse route is avialable in the afternoon.
-A more detailed description of the bus service, including departure and arrival times is available on the website.
+From KTHS, students can ride a bus to the UAA campus.
+The reverse route is available in the afternoon.
+A more detailed description of the bus service, including departure and arrival times, is available on the website.